krgross/krgross.github.io/_pages/about.md

 Thank you for visiting this webpage.
 I am a professor in the [Department of Statistics](https://statistics.sciences.ncsu.edu/) at [North Carolina State University](https://www.ncsu.edu/).
 I am also affilated with NCSU's [Biomathematics Graduate Program](http://bma.math.ncsu.edu) and [Department of Applied Ecology](https://cals.ncsu.edu/applied-ecology/).

 My main research area is the social organization of science, or what some call the "science of science".
-I am particularly interested in how statistical analysis is used in the process of scientific discovery.
 I began my career working in ecological population dynamics.